vegasjj/cloud-resume-challenge/azure/README.md

 - I used the `eastus` [region](https://learn.microsoft.com/en-us/azure/reliability/regions-list) as it was closer to my location.
 - For the **storage account** where the resume files will be stored ([using blob storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction)), the [standard tier](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&bc=%2Fazure%2Fstorage%2Fblobs%2Fbreadcrumb%2Ftoc.json) and [Locally Redundant Storage replication](https://learn.microsoft.com/en-us/azure/storage/common/storage-redundancy) (LRS) were chosen as the more cost-effective options for our purposes.
 - The [built-in feature to serve static sites stored as blob files](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) was used to publish the resume static files.
-- As **Azure Storage** doesn't support HTTP infrastructure with custom domains, it was needed to use [Azure CDN](https://docs.azure.cn/en-us/cdn/cdn-overview) to enable this functionality. **Note**: is no longer possible use the `Standard_Microsoft` SKU for Azure CDN as it was deprecated in [August 2025](https://www.linkedin.com/pulse/azure-cdn-standard-from-microsoft-classic-retirement-what-salamat-l4n1f/).
+- As **Azure Storage** doesn't support HTTP infrastructure with custom domains, it was needed to integrate it with [Azure CDN](https://docs.azure.cn/en-us/cdn/cdn-overview) to enable this functionality. **Note**: is no longer possible use the `Standard_Microsoft` SKU for Azure CDN as it was deprecated in [August 2025](https://www.linkedin.com/pulse/azure-cdn-standard-from-microsoft-classic-retirement-what-salamat-l4n1f/).
 The only options within Azure is to use [Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-overview) on its [standard or premium tier](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-cdn-comparison) which could be cost-prohibited if you only plan to host a site on that service.
 - [The endpoint configured in the Azure CDN profile](https://learn.microsoft.com/en-us/azure/cdn/scripts/cli/cdn-azure-cli-create-endpoint?toc=%2Fazure%2Ffrontdoor%2Ftoc.json) was configured to be accessible through HTTPS only.
 - The local variable `static_web_host` was created to avoid redundant code when configuring the endpoint.
 - The endpoint was set up to validate ownership of a domain ([resume.technicalmind.cloud](https://resume.technicalmind.cloud)) in an external registrar (in my case I used Cloudflare) and enable a [managed certificate without additional cost](./images/domain-certificate-validation.png).